Allison Brusk, LPC, (She/Her):

 Ilona Ponomariova, LPC (She/Her):

-Misty Ramos, ATR, LPCC-S, EMDR, ACTP, Executive Director:
+Misty Ramos, ATR, LPCC-S, EMDR, ACTP, Executive Director (She/Her):

 Misty has worked with grieving families as an educator, art therapist, and counselor since 2010.
 She continues to serve adults and children individually, run support groups, write curriculum, create and facilitate art therapy workshops, crisis response in schools and the community, and training locally and nationally.
 Misty obtained her master’s degree in art therapy and counseling from Ursuline college, EMDR training from the humanitarian assistance program, military behavioral health training from Star Behavioral Health, and advanced certified trauma practitioner certification from the national institute of trauma and loss in children.
 She specializes in using trauma-informed therapies to assist individuals and families who have been exposed directly or indirectly to trauma and/or loss.
 She helps families through divorce, parental incarceration, military deployment, domestic violence, sexual abuse, grief, and foster care.
 She also uses art therapy with children and adults with varied abilities.

 Laura Serazin ATR, LPCC, ACTP (She/Her):